bazwilliams/dell5530mon/README.md

 # Dell 5530 / Ericsson f3507g 3G Signal Monitor for Linux

-The code dell5530_mon.py, radio.py and current_bandwidth.sh are covered under a Creative Commons Attribute-Share Alike licence.
+The code `dell5530_mon.py`, `radio.py` and `current_bandwidth.sh` are covered under a Creative Commons Attribute-Share Alike licence.
 The SVG icons are taken from the /usr/share/icons/Human/scalable/status folder - not entirely sure what licence they are covered under.
 They are unmodified and distributed in case the are not available on the users computer.

 Usage:

-;dell5530_mon.py <SERIAL> <INSTALLLOCATION>
+    dell5530_mon.py <SERIAL> <INSTALLLOCATION>

 For example:

-;~/scripts/dell5530_mon/dell5530_mon.py /dev/ttyACM0 ~/scripts/dell5530_mon
+    ~/scripts/dell5530_mon/dell5530_mon.py /dev/ttyACM0 ~/scripts/dell5530_mon

-Will run the monitor using serial device at /dev/ttyACM0 and will use the icon folder in ~/scripts/dell5530_mon along with the shell script for bandwidth usage.
+Will run the monitor using serial device at `/dev/ttyACM0` and will use the icon folder in `~/scripts/dell5530_mon` along with the shell script for bandwidth usage.

 If you have vnstat installed and configured to monitor ppp0, then clicking on the status icon will display the current months bandwidth usage (download + upload) as a notification.